Missing Residential Student Policy

 3. For students who are 18 years of age or older, this notification to the designated emergency contact person will be notified within but no later than 24 hours after the student is determined to be missing.

 a.
 A student who is above the age of 18 or is an emancipated minor, the local law enforcement agency that has jurisdiction will be notified within 24 hours of the student being determined to be missing.

-4. Students who are under 18 years of age and not emancipated, the Division of Student Affairs or the Department of Public Safety and Security must notify the student's custodial parent or guardian within 24 hours of the determination that the student is missing and will also notify any of the student's additional designated emergency contact persons.
+4. Students who are under 18 years of age and not emancipated, the Division of Student Affairs or the Department of Public Safety must notify the student's custodial parent or guardian within 24 hours of the determination that the student is missing and will also notify any of the student's additional designated emergency contact persons.